 Coordination of care

 A multidisciplinary team includes physiatry, PT, occupational therapy, and orthopedics.
 The physiatrist plays a role in monitoring symptoms, prescribing PT and pain medications, obtaining radiographs, determining weight-bearing status, and referral to a pediatric orthopedist.
-It is important that all patients establish care with team to determine treatment options.
+It is important that all patients establish care with a team to determine treatment options.
 Follow-up visits focus on symptoms, hip mobility, and disease progression.

 Measurement of Treatment Outcomes including those that are impairment-based, activity participation-based and environmentally-based.